-A 4×4 journey into the trackless wilderness of the Namib-Naukluft Park may not be everyone’s cup of tea.
-It can be arduous, uncompromising and sometimes downright scary.
+A 4×4 journey into the trackless wilderness of the Namib-Naukluft Park can be arduous and uncompromising.
 But long after you’ve washed its sand out of your socks, you’ll dream of going back to that desert.
 By Alison Westwood.

 I stood alone on the sand.
 Near my right foot was a sun-bleached skull, its sutures loosened by time.
 Vertebrae, ribs, tarsals and teeth: more than a dozen human skeletons lay dismantled by death and the desert.
 These people had once been Ovambo mine workers on ephemeral diamond fields in Namibia’s Sperrgebiet, the old Forbidden Zone.
 Their lonely graves had been blown open, their memories and names vanished with the dust in the wind.
 This is the way of the Namib, I thought.